-I was born in Los Angeles to my American mother and Italian father.
-Thankfully, they raised me to embrace both nationalities equally, so I’m fluent in both languages.
-Most of my early schooling years were in Lerici, La Spezia, near UNESCO’s Cinque Terre region and later between the USA and UK.
+I was born in Los Angeles to an Italian father and an American mother of Lithuanian and Irish descent.
+Thankfully, they raised me to embrace both nationalities equally, so I'm fluent in both languages.
+Most of my early schooling years were in Lerici, La Spezia, near UNESCO's Cinque Terre region, and later between the USA and UK.

-Growing up, I wasn’t tall enough to reach the kitchen counter.
+Growing up, I wasn't tall enough to reach the kitchen counter.
 Nevertheless, my mother pulled up a chair, and I helped her make homemade pasta and ravioli.
-I knew how to use a pasta machine before I could ride a bike.
+Before I could ride a bike, I knew how to use a pasta machine.
+Today, cooking is another passion of mine.

 Sports are a significant part of my life.
 From Epeé fencing to driving boats and scuba diving, I love to stay active and immerse myself in nature.
 During winters, I trained with my competitive ski team in Slalom and Super G races in the Alps, and when the snow melts, I get an adrenaline rush climbing the vertical cliffs of the Via Ferrate in the Dolomites.

-Italian Classic studies high school was fascinating and intense; Latin, Greek, History, Philosophy and studying Dante’s Divine Comedy in-depth gave me valuable insights, but I still wanted to have the American school experience.
-I decided to transfer and spend a year in the States at Quakertown High School in Pennsylvania.
-On the weekends, I would dash up to NYC and take acting lessons whenever I could.
+Italian Classic studies in high school were fascinating and intense; Latin, Greek, History, Philosophy, and studying Dante's Divine Comedy in-depth gave me valuable insights, but I still wanted to have the American school experience.
+I transferred and spent a year in the States at Quakertown High School in Pennsylvania.

-After completing my Italian Maturità diploma, I moved to the UK, joined the Actor’s Centre, and completed my BA Honours degree at The University of Westminster in London.
+After completing my Italian Maturità diploma, I moved to the UK, joined the Actor's Centre, and completed my BA Honours degree in TV Production at The University of Westminster in London.

 My quest for work in front of the camera is continuous.
-This year, I received the exciting news "I Wanted to be Gassman" would screen at the TCL Chinese Theatre at the Los Angeles-Italia Film Festival.
-After jumping on the next plane and attending the festival, I decided to stay and study acting with: Margie Harber, Scott Sedita, Judy Kain, The Groundlings, and Speiser/Sturges.
+Last year, I received the exciting news "I Want to be Gassman" would screen at the TCL Chinese Theatre at the Los Angeles-Italia Film Festival.
+After jumping on the next plane and attending the festival, I decided to stay and study acting with: Margie Haber, The Groundlings, and Speiser/Sturges.